E. J. Corbett Mentorship

 1. A novel written at least 50 years after the events described with the majority set in the historical period

 2. Historical sub-genres considered to be historical fiction include historical mystery, historical romance, and historical fantasy.
-Alternate history, time-slip novels, multiple-time period novels, and parallel narrative novels are also considered historical fiction with flexibility to crossover between eras stretching from 50 years or more in the past until contemporary times.
+Alternate history, time-slip novels, multiple-time period novels, and parallel narrative novels are also considered historical fiction with flexibility to crossover between eras stretching from 50 years or more in the past until contemporary times provided more than 50% of the narrative is set more than 50 years in the past.

 3. For the purposes of this contest, ‘young adult fiction’ is a novel written for a readership age group between 12-18 years old.